 LC: I was reading that soap operas also had some influence on your work.
 Were these also part of your cultural landscape growing up?

 MB: Yeah, I definitely grew up with that.
 It was this one thing that was for all ages.
-Your grandma follows it, your four-year-old cousin, you also follow it, everyone follows it.
+Your grandma follows it, your four-year-old cousin follows it, you also follow it, everyone follows it!
 I think it’s common to a lot of countries.
-We had American soap operas, Latin American ones, and also the Egyptian ones.
+We had American soap operas, Latin American ones, and also Egyptian ones.
 Egypt was really prolific in producing TV and cinema.
 There were so many and honestly, I didn’t understand Egyptian but I would still watch them because the tension made it through.
 It worked on an abstract level: with the sound effects, the camera work and the way people were acting, it was almost enough to understand the story.
 I think that influenced my work a lot: using the mechanisms of soap opera.
 So many artists are obviously influenced by that because it’s such an efficient visual storytelling device.

 MB: I think it depends on the scenes, but I always keep cartooning in mind.
-It’s not my only reference, but it’s a strong one for sure.
-Because I studied animation, I had to study things like Preston Blair’s cartoon book: how things move, stretch, their timing.
+It’s not my only reference but it’s a strong one for sure.
+Because I studied animation, I had to study things like Preston Blair’s cartoon book: how things move, stretch, and their timing.
 The cartoon is there to emphasize something and to amplify reality.
 Cartooning has a lot to do with timing.
-The aesthetics and implications of movement is just another device for storytelling (other than editing, composition, sound, etc.. ).
+The aesthetics and implications of movement is just another device for storytelling (other than editing, composition, sound, etc... ).
 It gives me more control over the fabrication of a story.

 MB: I made two big scale environments where a video is shown on multiple channels and screens, and in both cases, I knew what the sculptures in the show will be like, based on the editing process.
 Firstly, I try to have a single channel version that works on its own, that doesn’t need a sculpture.
 But in some moments, when the film might feel too long to the viewer, I want to create an experience in the space, where you can take the time to walk around the sculptures without feeling that you’re missing anything.
 It’s a back and forth of moments when I know that an effect is not going to be achieved through the editing program, but it’s going to be achieved with projection mapping.
 For instance, if I want to emphasize someone’s expression, I have this 3d screen that is made of multiple overlapping circles.
 It’s like developing a set of tools, similarly to how painters develop their own technique of painting.